wesleytian/wesleytian.com/posts/startup.md

 **Takeaway:** Thus, if you are a junior engineer looking to join a startup, I would suggest joining one with technical founders or senior engineers who can put in place good engineering practices themselves or value the engineering expertise and find it worth the money to pay for a service such as pullrequest.com.
 Startups without technical management may sometimes feel that it is unnecessary to develop good engineering practices until it comes back and bites them in the ass later.

-* *Another thing that I want to point out is that big tech companies usually have good practices through trial-and-error, but they're most likely stuck in local optima of practices, processes, and culture.
-Being at a startup means that you can help create a new set of practices and processes previously unknown to the world that could be better than those used at big tech companies.
+* *Another thing that I want to point out is that the Tech Giants usually have good practices through trial-and-error, but they're most likely stuck in local optima of practices, processes, and culture.
+Being at a startup means that you can help create a new set of practices and processes previously unknown to the world that could be better than those used at a Big Tech.
 Every new successful company with different practices and culture than existing ones is proof of this.*

 <a name="reason3"></a>
 ### Reason 3. <strike>Less mentorship</strike> Great mentorship

-Because I've never worked at a big tech company full-time, and I might never, I won't exactly know what it means to have a "mentor."
+Because I've never worked at a Big Tech full-time, and I might never, I won't exactly know what it means to have a "mentor."
 Like what Chip said in her post, though, I did have the opportunity to ping any person while I was at Microsoft for a coffee chat or lunch.
 This was great, except that I soon realized that too few of the people I asked advice from had my dream career.
 These people also didn't really know much about me as I didn't work with them, so the insights I got from these coffee chats were usually pretty surface-level.

 At Virtually, however, since some of our "mentors" are contractors that we hired or investors with a shared interest in our success, they're able to offer advice that is more customized to my personality and work habits.
 Sure, I don't technically refer to them as mentors, but I have and can schedule calls with any of them to seek advice.